10 Facts About the Common Garter Snake

 Compared to the drizzly dampness of the UK, the USA encompasses almost every habitat imaginable.
-There’s humid everglades in Florida, wide open farmland in Ohio, and there’s snowy peaks in Colorado which could leave you stranded in a hotel for several months.
-Despite this variety, there’s one snake that manages to live in every single state except Arizona and Alaska – the common garter snake.
+There’s humid everglades in Florida, there’s wide open farmland in Ohio, there’s snowy peaks in Colorado which could leave you stranded in a hotel for several months.
+Despite this huge variety, there’s one snake which manages to live in every lower 48 state except Arizona – the common garter snake (Thamnophis sirtalis).

-While nobody has counted each individual snake by hand, the common garter snake is widely believed to have the highest headcount of any US serpent.
-Its range stretches from the sunny outskirts of Miami to the frosty northwest territories of Canada.
+While nobody has counted this species by hand, the common garter snake is widely believed to have the highest headcount of any US snake.
+Its territory stretches from the sunny outskirts of Miami to the frosty northwest territories of Canada.
 It’s well at home on the east coast, comfortable in California, and has powerful colonies in the Rockies.
-The only habitat they dislike is desert, which is why they’re absent from Arizona.
+The only habitats common garter snakes dislike are deserts, which is why they’re absent from Arizona.

-The common garter snake isn’t the most massive snake, but there’s a wide variety in length, from 46cm to 137cm as adults.
+The common garter snake isn’t the most massive species, but there’s a wide variety in length, from 50cm to an all-time record of 137.2cm.
 Its pupils are perfectly round and black, rather than vertical and crocodilian.
-Its colours vary wildly, but the tell-tale feature is 3 thin stripes – one down the centre of their back and another on each side.
+Its colours vary wildly, but a consistent feature is 3 thin stripes – one down the centre of the back, and another on each flank.

-This snake lacks any blotchy marks like a boa constrictor, or wraparound, scarf-style stripes like a cobra.
-The thin stripes make up most of the patterns, but the olive-grey areas between them sometimes have subtle black patches as well.
+This species lacks the large blotches of a boa constrictor, or the wraparound, scarf-style patterns of a forest cobra.
+The thin stripes make up most of the patterns, but the darker sections between the stripes can also be covered with subtle markings, like the tiny blue dots shown above.

-For instance, the eastern garter snake is the most common subspecies of all, ranging from Florida to Ontario.
-Its base scales are a grey to olive-green, and the stripes and belly are a creamy yellow.
-The Texas garter snake can be wildly different, with a black and orange colour.
-There’s massive variety across the 13 subspecies, but the 3 body-length stripes are the constant giveaway.
+The eastern garter snake is the most common subspecies of the 13, ranging from Florida to Ontario.
+Its base scales are grey to olive-green, while the stripes and belly are a creamy yellow.
+The Texas garter snake can be wildly different, with a vivid mixture of black and orange.
+There’s massive variety across the 13 subspecies, but the 3 body length stripes are the constant giveaway.

 In nature, one of the most destructive toxins that tears a path through any organism it enters is the tetrodotoxin.
 This is an extremely powerful neurotoxin, and in the novel of From Russia With Love, this is the toxin that Rosa Klebb stabbed James Bond with using the spiked end of her shoe (unlike the film, where he managed to dodge).
 It’s why Japanese fugu has to be thoroughly prepared and it’s why amateurish versions can cause a tingling sensation.